CiscoDevNet/terraform-provider-cdo/docs/resources/sec.md

 ### Read-Only

 - `cdo_bootstrap_data` (String, Sensitive) CDO bootstrap data.
-This can be passed as input to the SEC terraform module to bootstrap the connector with CDO.
+This should be passed as input to the SEC terraform module to bootstrap the connector with CDO.
 - `id` (String) Unique identifier of the device.
 This is a UUID and is automatically generated when the device is created.
 - `name` (String) A generated name for the Secure Event Connector (SEC).
 This name is unique.
 - `sec_bootstrap_data` (String, Sensitive) SEC bootstrap data.
-This can be passed as input to the SEC terraform module to bootstrap the connector with CDO.
+This should be passed as input to the SEC terraform module to bootstrap the connector with CDO.